1) The Refugee Crisis: an epidemic worldwide, but especially for Europe

 The Current Human and Economic Cost of COVID-19

 The SARS global pandemic was relatively short-lived and did not infect many people worldwide (only 8,093 people), yet the global economic cost for those few months in 2003 was estimated to be $40 billion US.
-The human and economic costs of COVID-19 in 2020 is going to eclipse SARS on a huge scale: as of May 18, 2020, over 4.8 million worldwide have been infected and almost 320,000 people have died (in the USA, there have been over 1.5 million people infected and about 92,000 deaths).
-According to CNN News, 30 million Americans have filed unemployment claims since mid-March 2020.
+The human and economic costs of COVID-19 is going to eclipse SARS on a huge scale: as of March 2022, according to BBC News, about 457.9 million people worldwide became infected with Covid-19, resulting in over 6 million deaths.
+In the USA, the covid-19 virus killed 963,124 Americans.